andriusstank/downhill/doc/docs/intro/part1.md

 We need a _metric tensor_ to relate gradients and variables here.
 It's logical when you think about it -- gradient descent moves in the direction of the steepest descent.
-Talking about steepness makes no sense without ability to measure distances.
+Ability to measure distances is needed to make any sense of steepness.

-Metric tensor brings different units into commensurable quantities and plays the role of preconditioner.
+Metric tensor brings different units into commensurable quantities.
+It also plays the role of preconditioner.

 There are infinitely  many choices of metric tensor.
 Demanding `V` to be a Hilbert space means choosing a canonical one.